jronallo/microdata_schemaorg_example/source/code4lib.html.md

 The tutorial will lead you through implementing these new technologies on a site for discovery of cultural heritage materials.
 Along the way, you will be introduced to some tools for implementers and some issues with applying this to cultural heritage materials.
+The conclusion will
+provide some suggestions on how the cultural heritage sector could ...
+YKK

 Foundation
 ----------